-As a result, existing traffic data was collected for the purpose of this analysis in support of the 2023 Plan.
-Existing morning (6-10 a.m.) and afternoon (3-7 p.m.) peak period traffic volumes were collected from multiple data sources.
+The existing traffic analysis from the 2023 Plan was developed using traffic data collected in 2022.
+Morning (6 a.m. to 10 a.m.) and afternoon (3 p.m. to 7 p.m.) peak period traffic volumes were collected from multiple data sources.
 The SR-91 mainline and High Occupancy Vehicle (HOV) volumes were obtained from the Caltrans Performance Measurement System (PeMS).
 The SR-91 Express Lane volumes were provided by OCTA and RCTC.
 The SR-91 on- and off-ramp volumes were collected from the field.
-In addition, the travel time and speed data were collected from the field and supplemented with

-INRIX speed data.
+In addition, the travel time and speed data were collected from the field and supplemented with INRIX speed data.
 All existing traffic data represent typical weekday traffic patterns along the SR-91 corridor in the month of October 2022.